 We built this specific fire pit for Eastside Academy’s New Housing Program.
 This program serves homeless and vulnerable youth in our community who also attend Eastside Academy’s nonprofit high school, where they receive education, recovery support, mental health counseling, and mentoring (with campuses in Bellevue and Redmond).

-Step 1: Get your Supplies
+Step 1: Get your supplies

 This is a relatively simple project with a few basic materials, but stacked together—it makes for a pretty heavy load.
 All that gravel and cement can be difficult to transport and maneuver.
 If you’re here in the Seattle area, Dunn Lumber offers a $40 flat-rate delivery for all local orders.
 (You can even purchase everything you need online and schedule your delivery.)

-Step 2: Find a Site
+Step 2: Find a site for your DIY fire pit

 Find a relatively level spot to place your fire pit.
 To minimize fire danger, locate the site away from buildings, overhanging trees, and bushes.
 It might seem obvious, but a fire pit will create a lot of smoke during use, so keep in mind the windows of adjacent buildings (and whether the smoke is likely to fill their rooms).
 Be considerate of neighbors too, and how smoke, or late night conversation around the fire may impact them.

-Step 3: Prepare the Area
+Step 3: Prepare the area

 Place 14 of the Windsor Stone blocks on the ground in a circle.
 Leave a small gap between the blocks (we’ll speak more on this later.)
 After you have your circle, mark the ground on the outside of the circle with marking chalk.
 We used the purple color; it's the least permanent and washes or dusts away easily compared to other chalk colors.

-Step 4: Dig the Pit
+Step 4: Dig the pit

 Now remove the 14 blocks you laid out, and you’ll be left with the outside diameter of your fire pit clearly marked on the ground (it will be about four feet across).
 It’s time to break out the shovels!
 We removed the grass and top layer of soil to a depth of 2-3” inches.
 (Note: we piled the dirt we removed onto a tarp so we could easily drag it to another area later.)